Is it Sexist, Oppressive, Homophobic, Outdated or Irrelevant?

 Type of book: Non-fiction, Religious, Christian, Apologetic

-Purpose: We’ve all been confronted with tough questions about our faith in general and tough questions about the Bible from both skeptic and believer alike.
-The author has taken the top 10 most frequently asked questions in her experience and endeavored, not only to give an answer, but to offer a thoughtful response to these questions in order evoke discussion and inspire the inquirer to give the Bible another look.
+Purpose: We’ve all been confronted with tough questions about our faith in general and tough questions about the Bible from both skeptics and believers alike.
+The author has taken the top 10 most frequently asked questions in her experience and endeavored, not only to give an answer but to offer a thoughtful response to these questions in order to evoke discussion and inspire the inquirer to give the Bible another look.

 The top 10 questions regarding the Bible, the answers to which form the core of this work are as follows:

 - Isn’t it all a matter of interpretation?

 - Can we know anything about history?